 An additional AC Isolator Switch connects the Solar Power System to the existing infrastructure.
 It also protects equipment from being harmed by eventual over currents from the inverter if it is in a faulty condition.

-In most cases, older power meters will be changed to a Bi-directional Digital Meter when the Solar Power System is installed at a house, however, we will confirm any necessary changes with your utility provider.
+In most cases, older energy meters will be changed to a Bi-directional Digital Energy Meter when the Solar Power System is installed at a house.
+Regen Power will get approval from the electrical utility companies before the system is installed.